 No. Access to the FICO® Score we provide will never negatively impact your FICO® Score.

-Nearly all top lenders in the US, including Discover, use a FICO® Score among other information when they make their credit decisions, and many have for more than 20 years.
+90% of top lenders use FICO® Credit Scores, including Discover, among other information when they make their credit decisions, and many have for more than 20 years.
 We think that everyone should be informed about their credit score so that they can avoid surprises.
 We want you to check your Credit Scorecard without worry which is why we offer it for free.

 Most lenders use your FICO® Credit Score and information from your credit report among other information to help make more informed credit decision.